King's School, Rochester: Mackean House

-This was built in 1840 and later named after the last canon of the cathedral to live there, Canon William Herbet Mackean (1877-1960), Canon of Rochester 1925-58.
+This was built in 1840 and later named after the last canon of the cathedral to live there, Canon William Herbert Mackean (1877–1960), Canon of Rochester 1925–58.
 The headmaster's study and the senior school were housed there until both were relocated Satis House in 1986.
 The property is marked on early maps as the house of the second prebend.
-During World War 2 the house was used for ARP purposes and is now used by the senior school English, economics and business studies departments.
+During World War 2 the house was used for ARP purposes and is now used by the senior school English, geography, PE, economics and business studies departments.

 Davies Court

-Opened in 1982 by the Archbishop of York and named after Ernest William Davies (headmaster 1935-57), it houses the school's art, religious studies and language centres (French, German and Russian).
+Opened in 1982 by the Archbishop of York and named after Ernest William Davies (headmaster 1935–57), it houses the school's art, religious studies and language centres (French, Spanish, German and Russian).
 Memorial gates at the entrance from the Vines were dedicated in 2006.

 Old St Margaret's

 Originally a Richard Watts charitable school (as per the plaque on the façade explains), this is the oldest building in the towns of the Lower Medway in continuous educational use.
-As a Church of England primary school, St Margaret’s, it was taken over by King's School in 1960 and purchased outright in 1968.
-It is used by the senior school mathematics and classics departments.
+As a Church of England primary school, St Margaret's, it was taken over by King's School in 1960 and purchased outright in 1968.
+It is used by the senior school mathematics, history and classics departments.
 Parts of the building and outbuildings house the offices of the school's Combined Cadet Force which celebrated its centenary in 2011.

 School hall

 This was opened and dedicated by the Archbishop of Canterbury in 1967.
 It is regularly used to host school productions, assemblies and other events.
-It is due to be renovated in mid 2018.

-Bob Doubles

-Named after a method of change ringing on five bells.
-This is the school's café and tuck shop and occupies the former stables of Prior Gate's House.

 King's Rochester Sports Centre

 A joint venture with Medway Council, the King's Rochester Sports Centre was officially opened in June 2014 and provides among its modern facilities, netball and tennis courts and a gymnasium which are also available to the general public.
-The school also has a Boathouse by Allington Lock near Aylesford on the River Medway which opened in 1984.
-The school has a long rowing tradition with the King's School Rochester Boat Club being founded in 1861.
+The school also has a boathouse by Allington Lock near Aylesford on the River Medway which opened in 1984.
+The school has a long rowing tradition with King's School Rochester Boat Club being founded in 1961.